sassafrastech/gather-docs/_includes/faqs/directory.md

 A household represents a group of members that share finances for the purposes of billing.
 Several households may exist in a single unit.
 Meal signups and billing statements are on a household basis for this reason.
 It wouldn't make sense to send separate statements to two members of the same household.

 In general, each member must belong to exactly one household.
 An exception to this rule is that children can belong to multiple households if their parents/guardians are in different households.

+#### Will inactive users still receive emails?

+Only billing statement-related emails will still go to inactive users in the event they still have a balance.
+Inactive users can also have their emails deleted so even billing statement emails could be silenced by removing the inactive user's email address.